1,000+ Opportunities

 (Required) Please share your proposed work or project in a few sentences.
 (Required) I have reviewed the eligibility requirements (Required) I have reviewed the eligibility requirements (Required) View a Sample Application Start typing and press enter to search

-Based on current listing details, eligibility includes: Collecting organizations (museums, libraries, historical societies) located in the Chicago region or the South Carolina Lowcountry with relevant collections illustrating underrepresented perspectives.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Collecting organizations (museums, libraries, historical societies) in the Chicago region or South Carolina Lowcountry with collections illustrating underrepresented perspectives.
+Confirm the full requirements in the official notice before applying.